muenzpraeger/create-lwc-app/README.md

 > To run this you must have Node.js installed with at least npm 5.2+.
 You should be familiar with either npm or yarn.
 The npx tool is a package runner that installs with npm 5.2+.

-This will run a npx installation of [create-lwc-app](./packages/create-lwc-app), guide you through the short setup, and then create a new Lightning Web Components project for you.
+This will run an npx installation of [create-lwc-app](./packages/create-lwc-app), guide you through the short setup, and then create a new Lightning Web Components project for you.

 Then run `yarn watch` (or `npm run watch` depending on what you chose during the npx installation). **Done!**

-## Live App
+## 🎁 Live App

 If you want to see Lightning Web Components in action check out [https://recipes.lwc.dev](https://recipes.lwc.dev).